 We’ve been closely watching and monitoring information and studies in regard to dietary DCM in dogs.
 DCM is a deadly heart condition that often results in the sudden and unexplained death of otherwise ‘healthy’ looking dogs.
+This condition is often seen in relation to feeding grain-free or boutique dog kibbles.

 A new DCM dog food study came out this week (December 2022) and the results are unfortunately concerning.